ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

       <td style="padding-left:.75em;width:66%; border-left:1px solid #000;border-top:1px solid #000;border-bottom:1px solid #000;border-right:1px solid #000;text-align:left; vertical-align:top">
         <p><b>Modified Bodenmiller segmentation protocol with Ilastik</b></p>
         <p>
           In this approach, the user trains a classifier to identify and predict 'nuclear', 'cytoplasmic', or 'background' pixels.
 This can be used to create more comprehensive cell masks than can be achieved using simple pixel expansion methods.
 This is based on the Bodenmiller lab workflow described here.
+Additional cell type and region masks can be included, which dramatically enhances analysis.
         </p>
           <a href="https://wiki.centenary.org.au/x/kB-mCw" target="_blank" rel="noopener noreferrer"><b><span style="font-size: 18px">GO TO PAGE</span></b></a>
           <p> </p>